sla-ppy/darkwood_mini_project/README.md

 Fonts:

-Palette:
-I love to pick my own colours to work with.
-Given the freedom, I believe I choose some really neat colors to please the viewer's eyes!

-Palette List(Colors, and why them):
-- Color a
-- Color b
-- Color c

 Images:
 All of the images shown on the website are taken from The Long Dark, one of my favourite games.
 Each image is a moment of in-game time I've spent in the game world.